Sup2point0/integrity/questions/integrals/2025/s25f-sp2.md

 Then rewrite $200^{\,\ln{x}}$.

 ### 3
-If you’re stuck, there are at least 199 other integrals on <em>Integrity</em>! :P
+If you’re stuck, there are at least 199 other integrals on *Integrity*! :P

 ### 4
 Sometimes, parts is acceptable.